Set up automated builds for your UWP app

 UseDotNetNativeToolchain property to

-Note.
-Using the .NET native tool chain is still an important part of the workflow so you should still use it to test release builds.
+Using the .NET native tool chain is an important part of the workflow and should still be used to test release builds.

 Address errors that appear when you bundle more than one app in the same solution

 If you add more than one UWP project to your solution, and then try to create a bundle, you might receive an error like this one:

 MakeAppx(0,0): Error : Error info: error 80080204: The package with file name "AppOne.UnitTests_0.1.2595.0_x86.appx" and package full name "8ef641d1-4557-4e33-957f-6895b122f1e6_0.1.2595.0_x86__scrj5wvaadcy6" is not valid in the bundle because it has a different package family name than other packages in the bundle